 - Cool completely before removing them from the parchment paper.

 Chef Jenn’s Tips

 - Mix and match the nuts.
 Try ground walnuts, ground macadamia nuts, ground Brazil nuts – whatever you like will work in this keto crackers recipe.

 - Add a sprinkle of smoky chipotle powder to the top of the unbaked crackers for some smoky heat, or top them with Everything Bagel seasoning or a dash of Parmesan cheese.

 - Keep extra ground nuts in the freezer.
 They’ll stay much fresher there.
 Ground nuts can go rancid within a few weeks if kept at room temperature.

 - Do NOT use wax paper.
 Parchment paper is coated lightly with silicone and won’t stick to the food.
 When heated, the wax on wax paper will melt and stick to everything.
 You don’t want waxy crackers.

-These crisp crackers are tasty and have a fairly neutral flavor profile, which means they go great with any number of things.
-Dip them into this amazing Creamy Jalapeno Dip, top them with your favorite cheese, or nibble on them with a delicious soup like Beefy Minestrone.
+These crisp low-carb crackers are tasty and have a fairly neutral flavor profile, which means they go great with any number of things.
+Dip them into this amazing Creamy Jalapeno Dip or this crab dip, top them with your favorite cream cheese, or nibble on them with a delicious soup like Beefy Minestrone.

 - 2 tbsp coconut oil